Brett Crozier, U.S. Navy Captain Punished Over Whistleblowing, Reportedly Tests Positive For Coronavirus

 Navy Captain Brett Crozier was relieved of his command on the aircraft carrier U.S.S.
-Theodore Roosevelt earlier this week, after he penned a letter to Pentagon brass blowing the whistle on a fast-spreading coronavirus outbreak aboard the ship under his command, with a crew of nearly 5,000 sailors.
+Theodore Roosevelt earlier this week.
+This came after he penned a letter to Pentagon brass blowing the whistle on a fast-spreading coronavirus outbreak aboard the ship under his command, with a crew of nearly 5,000 sailors.
 On Sunday, The New York Times reported that Crozier himself has now tested positive for coronavirus.

 Acting Secretary of the Navy Thomas Modly, who was named to the post last November by Donald Trump, said that he had relieved Crozier because he lost confidence in the captain’s ability to command after he sent his emailed letter “too broadly” and did not not ensure that “it couldn’t be leaked,” as quoted by The Times.
 Crozier copied between 20 and 30 recipients on the email, The Times reported.